sodapopcan/vim-mixer/README.md

     whever your cursor was last at.
 If called for the first time from a render function, it will take to you the first available callback.
 - [projectionist.vim](https://github.com/tpope/vim-projectionist) support\
-  I generally believe projectionist commands are very personal, so elixir-ext aims to provide something a little more special than a typical configuration.
+  I generally believe projectionist commands are very personal, so elixir-ex aims to provide something a little more special than a typical configuration.
   Elixir-ext will figure out a bunch of things about your project to define projections.
 In a standard Phoenix directory structure,